Yoga For Spinal Cord (Yoga Poses For Spine Alignment)

 Normally, when you get manual manipulation of the spine to correct any of the issues you may be suffering from, this initial process takes adults about 2-3 weeks with two spinal corrections throughout the week.

-Which asana stretches improve posture of spine?
+Which asana stretches improve the posture of the spine?

 4 Yoga Asanas That Can Help Improve Your Posture

-- Balasana or child’s pose.
-The child’s pose helps in stretching and massaging the spine, thus relieving all the tension from the torso, shoulders and neck.
+• Balasana or child’s pose.
+The child’s pose helps in stretching and massaging the spine, thus relieving all the tension from the torso, shoulders, and neck.

-- Bitilasana or cow pose.
+• Bitilasana or cow pose.

-- Adho mukha svanasana or downward-facing dog pose.
+• Adho mukha svanasana or downward-facing dog pose.

-- Setu bandhasana or bridge pose.
+• Setu bandhasana or bridge pose.

 Is it too late to correct my posture?